Ethical shopping is about buying from brands that care about their impact on people, as well as the planet, and not just about profit margins.

 Tracking Spending Can Help

-One way to become a more conscious and ethical shopper is to start tracking your spending.
+One way to become a more conscious and ethical shopper is to start tracking your spending as part of whatever budget method you choose.

-Looking over your credit card and checking account statements each month can help people see exactly where they are spending their money (and where they may want to cut back), while also pointing out vendors and shops they may no longer want to patronize (such as an out of the way mega-grocery store).
+Looking over your checking account and credit card statements each month can help people see exactly where they are spending their money (and where they may want to cut back), while also pointing out vendors and shops they may no longer want to patronize (such as an out of the way mega-grocery store).

 The Takeaway